-Secretary Goldberg.
+Secretary GOLDBERG.
 Thank you, Mr. Chairman and Senator Bradley.
 I have to apologize, Mr. Chairman.
-We had an unprecedented occurrence in U.S. Government; we had a computer breakfull for the record.
+We had an unprecedented occurrence in U.S. Government; we had a computer break-

-I am going to summarize it, but we will submit the statement in
+I am going to summarize it, but we will submit the statement in full for the record.

-Senator Matsunaga.
+Senator MATSUNAGA.
 Please.

-Secretary Golderg.
+Secretary GOLDBERG.
 Mr. Chairman, I appreciate the opportunity today to provide you and other members of the committee the department's views on S. 2252; and I will address most of my remarks to Section 2 of the bill, which is in regard to sugar.